top of page

 c.
 Magi.

-An unknown number of wise and educated men, known as the Magi, came to visit Jesus sometime after his birth.
+An unknown number of wise and educated men, known as the Magi, visited Jesus sometime after his birth.

 A star in the east guided them.